alexrttr/send-ERC20-tokens-API-layer/README.md

 ## How to communicate to the script

 The script will open port 7080 on loopback interface.
 This port receives json-rpc requests.
-An example of such a request can be found in tests/send_tokens.sh script.
+An example of such a request can be found in `tests/send_tokens.sh script`.

 This script expects to be able connect to docker's bridge ip address and port 7081 to report back results of transaction.
-A dummy listener can be found in tests/reports_listener.sh
+A dummy listener can be found in `tests/reports_listener.sh`

 ## How to change smart contracts